pcm720/rgb-switch/README.md

 # Images

-You can find more examples of screen functionality in *extra/pictures*
+You can find examples of screen functionality in *extra/pictures*

 ![Switch](extra/pictures/Overall.jpg)